Henley House

-Henley House was the first inland post established by the Hudson's Bay Company, and is located in what is today Kenora District, Ontario, Canada.
+Henley House, the first inland post established by the Hudson's Bay Company, was located in what is now Kenora District, Ontario, Canada.
 It was strategically situated west of James Bay about 160 mi up the east-flowing Albany River at the mouth of the Henley River, 8 mi downstream of the confluence of the major north-flowing Kenogami River with the Albany.
-From the head of the Albany at Lake St. Joseph a portage led west to Lac Seul, from which the English River (Ontario) led to the Winnipeg River and westward.
-The Kenogami led south toward Wawa, Ontario, but this does not seem to have been a practical canoe route all the way to Lake Superior.
+From the head of the Albany at Lake St. Joseph, a portage led west to Lac Seul from which the English River (Ontario) led to the Winnipeg River and westward.
+The Kenogami led south toward Wawa, Ontario, but that does not seem to have been a practical canoe route all the way to Lake Superior.